UBy/pdf-mrkdwn/README.md

 ## PDF-MRKDWN

-* Combine and convert multiple Markdown files into a single PDF file
+* Combine and convert multiple Markdown (.md) files into a single PDF file
 * Configure page layout with settings and CSS.
 * **pdf-mrkdwn** depends on the **wkhtmltopdf** binary, which needs to be in the path. \
   It is recommended to use the static version of the binary (wkhtmltopdf-static).

-Convert multiple Markdown files into a single PDF file

 ## Usage